Guest Post: To The Waiting Woman Who Longs To Be A Mother

 May 8, 2020

-In my role at Christian Adoption Consultants as I walk with hopeful adoptive parents, one of the things I hope to spread is the importance of listening to all members of the adoption triad: birth mothers, adoptees, and adoptive parents.
+In my role as an Adoption Consultant, one of the things I hope to spread is the importance of listening to all members of the adoption triad: birth mothers, adoptees, and adoptive parents.
 As Mother's Day approaches, I'm sharing some letters from members of the triad.
 As I thought about who I wanted to ask to write a letter to the mamas in waiting, my friend, Kim, immediately came to mind.
 The Lord has given her a gift for words and she so beautifully shares them below.
 Thank you, Kim!

 To The Waiting Woman Who Longs To Be A Mother